openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 While the GPU plugin fully supports general notion of the streams, the associated performance (throughput) improvements are usually modest.
 The primary reason is that, while the streams allow to hide the communication overheads and hide certain bubbles in device utilization, running multiple OpenCL kernels on the GPU simultaneously is less efficient, compared to calling a kernel on the multiple inputs at once.

-When the parallel slack is small (e.g. only 2-4 requests executed simultaneously), then suing the streams for the GPU may suffice.
+When the parallel slack is small (e.g. only 2-4 requests executed simultaneously), then using the streams for the GPU may suffice.
 Typically, for 4 and more requests the batching delivers better throughput for the GPUs.
 Using the [High-Level Performance Hints](../OV_Runtime_UG/performance_hints.md) is the most portable and future-proof option, allowing the OpenVINO to find best combination of streams and batching for a given scenario.
 As explained in the section on the [automatic batching](../OV_Runtime_UG/automatic_batching.md), the feature performs on-the-fly grouping of the inference requests to improve device utilization.
 The Automatic Batching relaxes the requirement for an application to saturate devices like GPU by _explicitly_ using a large batch.
 It essentially it performs transparent inputs gathering from